 It’s common to feel extremely tired during your treatment.
 There are different ways to cope with and manage fatigue.

-You can speak to your treatment team or contact our Helpline for more information and support.
+You can speak to your treatment team or contact our helpline - details for which are at the top and bottom of this page - for more information and support.

 If you feel extremely tired, unable to get up, are dizzy or faint, contact your treatment team straight away.